• About

 29 Tuesday Jan 2019

-Posted by Brandon Ray Kirk in Big Ugly Creek, Cemeteries, Hamlin, Rector
+Posted Big Ugly Creek, Cemeteries, Hamlin, Rector

 Alomony Ferrell, Appalachia, Big Ugly Creek, cemeteries, genealogy, Hamlin, history, James P. Ferrell, James P. Ferrell Cemetery, Lincoln County, Mayme Ferrell, Philip Hager, Rector, Sarah Ann Hager, West Virginia